Stellar feedback drives the baryon deficiency in low-mass galaxies

 To determine whether the outflow can escape from the host galaxy, we calculate its velocity decay during propagation, adopting a Navarro-Frenk-White (NFW) DMH model~\cite{Navarro96} and an exponential stellar disk~\cite{Miyamoto75}.
 Assuming the outflow is launched at $\rm 5\, kpc$ from the stellar disk with the observed $v_{\rm out}$, we examine how the velocity varies as its kinetic energy is converted into gravitational potential energy, as shown in the top panel of Figure~\ref{fig:gravity}.
-We find that although the launch velocity of outflows in massive galaxies is higher, the gas cannot travel further than 100~kpc before falling back into the galaxy.
-In contrast, outflows in galaxies with $M_*\lesssim 10^{10}\,\rm M_\odot$ are more likely to escape from the gravity potential and enrich the surrounding environment.
-This phenomenon is confirmed by studies of CGM metal absorption along the minor-axes of galaxies using background quasars~\cite{Chen24}, as shown in the bottom panel of Figure~\ref{fig:gravity}.
-As the stellar mass exceeds $10^{10}\,{\rm M_{\odot}}$, the EW(Mg\,\textsc{ii}) in the CGM between 20–150~kpc is significantly suppressed at the minor-axes, where the CGM is thought to be enriched by the bi-conical galactic outflows~\cite{Guo23}.
-This is opposite to the trend at the major-axes, where the CGM may be dominated by the inflowing gas~\cite{Trapp-22}.
-Our analysis highlights that the cool outflows in low-mass galaxies can effectively escape from the gravity potential of the host DMHs.
-This provides critical evidence that stellar feedback causes the baryon deficiency at the low-mass end of the galaxy population, emphasizing that stellar feedback plays a role in understanding the missing baryon problem in the low redshift universe~\cite{McGaugh10}.
+We find that although the launch velocity of outflows in massive galaxies is higher, the gas cannot travel further than 100~kpc before falling back into the galaxy~\cite{Tollet19, Xu25}.
+In contrast, outflows in galaxies with $M_*\lesssim 10^{10}\,\rm M_\odot$ are more likely to escape from the gravitational potential and enrich the surrounding environment.
+This phenomenon is supported by studies of CGM metal absorption along the minor-axes of galaxies using background quasars~\cite{Chen24}, as shown in the bottom panel of Figure~\ref{fig:gravity} (see the stacked CGM spectra in figure~\ref{fig:cgm_spec}).
+As the stellar mass exceeds $10^{10}\,{\rm M_{\odot}}$, the EW(Mg\,\textsc{ii}) in the CGM between 20–150~kpc is substantially suppressed at the minor-axes, where the CGM is thought to be enriched by the bi-conical galactic outflows~\cite{Guo23}.
+Given that the CGM Mg \textsc{ii} gas observed along the minor axes is likely associated with outflowing material from their host galaxies \cite{Nelson19}, the coincident turnover at $M_* \sim 10^{10}\,\mathrm{M_\odot}$ reinforces the down-the-barrel result that outflows are suppressed in massive DMHs.
+Conversely, the cool outflows in low-mass galaxies can effectively escape from the gravitational potential.
+This provides critical evidence that stellar feedback causes the baryon deficiency at the low-mass end of the galaxy population~\cite{McGaugh10}, emphasizing its power to redistribute the baryonic material beyond the DMHs.